-1% of each Adventure goes toward enabling us to assist in the preservation of the natural Tongariro River environment.
+1% of each Adventure goes toward enabling us to assist in the preservation of the natural Tongariro

 We are blessed with Waimaori (Fresh Water) and the fragile environment that supports it.
-Rafting New Zealand have created the Awa Toa Preservation Fund to preserve our precious lakes, rivers and streams for future generations.
+Rafting New Zealand has created the Awa Toa Preservation Fund to preserve our precious lakes, rivers and streams for future generations.

 The Awa Toa Preservation Fund, in conjunction with Project Tongariro, provide financial and labour support each year to plant over a thousand native trees along the banks of the Tongariro River.